 The first day of my summer holidays I spent the evening shooting an ’92 Porsche.
-Ever since I saw ‘Drive’ by Nicolas Winding Refn years ago, I wanted to do a shoot with neon lights, but never happened until now.
+Ever since I saw ‘Drive’ by Nicolas Winding Refn years ago, I wanted to do a shoot with neon lights, but it never happened until now.
 It was actually after showing pictures I found on Instagram of a Porsche shoot with pastel pink and green light that I managed to get this shoot organized with a friend who is a photographer and another one who owns several Porsches.

 I had in mind to shoot mainly with orange and blue light, inspired by Drive, but I also wanted to try and mimic the colours of police lights, using red and blue lights.
 Other inspirations for this shoot were music from Kavinsky, films like Only God Forgives and games like Hotline Miami.
 I had also just seen Too Old to Die Young which was 13 hours of neon heaven.